 To fuel your ideas and to take calculated risks it is important to have the ability to raise and efficiently deploy capital.
 We are fortunate to be in India, where large pools of capital are available for good businesses and promoters.
 An entrepreneur definitely needs to be a great operator of his/her business, but it is equally important to be an efficient capital allocator.
 Often, entrepreneurs who have raised institutional capital get guidance from Private Equity fund managers on how they should deploy capital, this is useful as they do have domain expertise, but at the end of the day, the entrepreneur has a 360-degree view of the business and should have the ability to take these calls independently.

-An entrepreneur has many stakeholders, employees, clients, shareholders; his/her ability to effectively communicate the vision is critical.
+An entrepreneur in any space, from facility management to interior design and build, has many stakeholders, employees, clients, shareholders; his/her ability to effectively communicate the vision is critical.
 Taking a step back, the ability to communicate effectively is only possible if the entrepreneur has clarity on the road ahead.
 This might sound like something every entrepreneur should have but I am sure, and I can speak for myself here too, there is always confusion in the mind of the entrepreneur.
 It is important to learn how to deal with multiple internal questions, thoughts, ideas, and to figure out a way to gain clarity on the direction of the business.
 What has worked for me is to periodically talk to an advisor or mentor about the business.
 This informal business update helps one prepare to give a clear roadmap, and answer questions from someone looking at the business from outside in.

 All, Miscellaneous, Human Resource